Researching Your Scottish Family Tree

 International Genealogical Index

-The "International Genealogical Index" or IGI is produced on microfiche by the Church of Jesus Christ of the Latter Day Saints> (the Mormons, but often referred to in genealogy pages as "LDS").
+The "International Genealogical Index" or IGI was produced initially on microfiche by the Church of Jesus Christ of the Latter Day Saints> (the Mormons, but often referred to in genealogy pages as "LDS").
 That lists all the births and marriages, by Scottish county and was created from all the available old parish records so entries go back to the 16th century (though with lots of gaps, depending on the records surviving - and how good the minister of the day was at keeping the records up to date!)
 This is available at the Family History Centres> in the USA and main libraries in Scotland.

 Other Major Sources of Scottish Genealogy Information